Decorators

 Decorators are designed to be fail-safe.
 If tracing fails, your function runs normally:

-# If the Tracium API is unavailable, the function still executes
+# If the Tracium API is unavailable, the function still executes@agent_trace(client=client, agent_name="resilient")def important_function(): # This will always run, even if tracing fails return critical_business_logic()

 Use @agent_trace for Entry Points